Sayed22y/STDS---Portfolio--Elsayed-Hassan-Shaltoot-/STDS/Task 03_Power_BI Project/Description.md

 🎯 Project Objective

-The objective of this project is to showcase an end-to-end BI workflow, starting from raw data analysis using SQL to delivering professional, interactive Power BI dashboards that provide actionable insights for retail business performance.
+The objective of this project is to showcase an end-to-end BI workflow, interactive Power BI dashboards that provide actionable insights for retail business performance.